Monsterhearts: Gameplay

-Monsterhearts uses the Powered by the Apocalypse engine created for Apocalypse World and also used in Dungeon World.
+Monsterhearts uses the Powered by the Apocalypse engine created for Apocalypse World by Meguey Baker and Vincent Baker.
 Whenever a player has declared that they are doing something challenging and risky, the MC asks them to roll 2d6 and add their relevant statistic to perform the relevant move.
 On a 10+ they succeed, on a 7–9 they succeed but have to take a partial success, or make a hard choice, and on a 6 or less the MC gets to make a Hard Move representing something going badly wrong.

 Strings against specific characters are gained through moves, and through turning people on – and may be spent either for a bonus to a dice roll after rolling, to inflict a condition on the target, or to offer them an XP to do something the offering player suggests.
 Like Apocalypse World, XP is also gained by moves or by using one of two statistics: the one the person with the greatest hold over your character (counted in strings) nominated at the start of the session, and the one the MC nominated.